Using Batik Fabric Scraps to make Custom Batik Fabric Pieces

 What can you make with Batik Fabric Scraps?

-Cover foam board with cotton batting and a neutral fabric and then add your custom Batik Fabric Scrap pieces to create your own custom artwork.
+- Cover foam board with cotton batting and a neutral fabric and then add your custom Batik Fabric Scraps piece to create your own custom artwork.

 How to make your own Fabric Square

-Use your rotary blade to cut thru the cotton fabric scraps to make a bunch of tiny pieces of fabrics.
+- Use your rotary cutter to cut thru the cotton batik fabric scraps to make a bunch of tiny pieces of fabrics. **Make sure you are using a Rotary Mat while using your rotary cutter to protect your furniture; rotary blades are VERY SHARP.

 ( Fabric pieces all cut up and in a pile)